epam/TimeBaseTimescaleConnector/example/README.md

   java -jar timescaledb-connector-1.0.1-SNAPSHOT.jar
   ```
 **7. View Stream in Timescale**
-  * Go to Timescale Docker container and make a select<br>
+  * Go to Timescale Docker container and run a `select` command.
+You can also run the `/d table_name` command to get the table description.<br>
   ```bash
   docker exec -it timescaledb /bin/bash